ArceLopera/PHPRefresher/docs/Moodle/phpMoodleXMLDB.md

 5. **Add Foreign Keys**:
     - To create relationships between tables, you can add foreign keys.
-    - Click on the "Create new foreign key" button and define the referenced table and fields.
+    - To add a new foreign key, simply click on [new key] in the table edit mode, then name the key change type to foreign an complete the reftable and reffields as appropriate.
+The name of the foreign key and the fields can be the same.

 #### Step 3: Generating the `install.xml` File

 1. **Save the XML**:
     - After defining all tables and their fields, keys, and indexes, save your work.
     - The XMLDB tool will generate the `install.xml` file based on your definitions.

 2. **Verify the XML**:
     - Review the generated `install.xml` file to ensure it matches your expectations.